 High altitude sickness Prevention and Treatment

 For people who are not accustomed to living in high-altitude environments, Acute Mountain Sickness (AMS) or Altitude Sickness is a common occurrence when travelling to sites with elevations of approximately 8,000 feet (2,400 metres above sea level) and above.
 Popular destinations like Everest Base Camp, Annapurna Base Camp, Upper Mustang, Kanchenjunga Base Camp, Makalu Base Camp, and other high-altitude sites present a risk of AMS for hikers, skiers, and adventurers.
-Mainly because these locations are usually remote, it’s essential to recognise and identify the symptoms of AMS and how to deal with them.
+Because these locations are remote, it’s essential to recognise and identify the symptoms of AMS and how to deal with them.

 AMS is caused by a lack of oxygen in the body and decreased air pressure which you can experience during skiing, mountain trekking, or flying when the body does not have enough time to adapt to the change, or too much energy is exerted.
 The AMS can lead to a range of symptoms, including: